KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | ``--output-gc-content`` | Path to assembly contigs' GC content and length stats table          | Optional    |
 +-------------------------+----------------------------------------------------------------------+-------------+

-You can view the complete command line opions using ``autometa-length-filter -h``
+You can view the complete command line options using ``autometa-length-filter -h``

 The above command generates the following files: